bunchc/blog/_posts/2017-03-08-packerio-with-vSphere.md

 * only - tells packer to only run this post-processor for the named builds.
 * the remaining lines - the vSphere specific variables from the prior section.

 >**Note:** Only change the variables rather than specifying names directly.
-Otherwise, OVFTool will get stupid angry about escaping charachters.
+Otherwise, OVFTool will get stupid angry about escaping characters.

 ## The Packer to vSphere Build